-A film about Ernst Lossa, one of the victims, has been reported to have
+A film about Ernst Lossa, one of the victims, has been reported to be

-been planned.
+planned.
 The student Sina Moshehi received the Bertini prize for his

-documentary "Zum Andenken: Vom Leben und Sterben des Ernst
+documentary "Zum Andenken: Vom Leben und Sterben des Ernst Lossa" (In

 Benzenhöfer, Udo.
 2003.
 "Genese und Struktur der